-When creating new curve sets from a CMYK template, Curve Pilot by default calculates compensation curves for tone only.
-You can verify this in the Curve Pilot window when viewing results: the setting for Select curves based on should be Tone Measurements only.
+When creating new curve sets from a CMYK template, by default Curve Pilot calculates compensation curves for tone only.
+You can verify this when viewing results: the setting for Select curves based on should be Tone Measurements only.

-To obtain compensation curves taking into account gray balance, change the default setting to either Mainly Gray Balance Measurements or Both Tone and Gray Balance Measurements.
+To obtain compensation curves taking into account gray balance, change the default setting to either Mainly Gray Balance Measurements.